phatak-dev/blog/_posts/2014-07-30-spark-rdd-fold.md

  val employeeRDD = sparkContext.makeRDD(employeeData)
 {% endhighlight %}

 Now we want to find an employee, with maximum salary.
-Spark provides *max* function on double RDD.
-So we can do

-{% highlight scala %}
- val maxSalary = employeeRDD.map(_._2).max()
-{% endhighlight %}

-But with this approach we loose all other information about employee.
-We have to join *maxSalary* with *employeeRDD* in order to get back the name of the employee which is not good in performance point of view.

-So we want an operator which can keep the original structure of RDD but still allowing to do this max operation.
-Fold is the right operator.
+We can do that using fold.

 To use fold we need a start value.
 The following code defines a dummy employee as starting accumulator.